FedCenter.gov

 This document, published August 9, 1995 in the Federal Register, announces guidance developed by the interagency workgroup under the direction of the Office Federal Environmental Executive (OFEE) to assist federal agencies in the implementation of environmentally and economically beneficial landscape practices.

-This act (16 USC 670a-670f, last amended in November 1997) authorizes the Secretary of Defense to carry out a program to provide for the conservation and rehabilitation of natural resources on military installations.
+This Act (16 USC 670a-670f) authorizes the Secretary of Defense to carry out a program to provide for the conservation and rehabilitation of natural resources on military installations.
+The Act was last reauthorized until 2019 under the National Defense Authorization Act of 2014.

 This act, Public Law 93-629 (7 USC 2814), established a Federal program to control the spread of noxious weeds.